-As noted above, the Authority has applied a general 10% cost saving to renewals items reviewed by GHD.
+As noted above, for the purpose of the Draft Report, the Authority has applied a general 10% cost saving to renewals items reviewed by GHD.

-Item 5: Renewals Projects From 2015-16
+Item 5 - Renewals Projects From 2015-16

-GHD also gave consideration to major forecast renewals expenditure for 2015-16 to 2035-36.
-Details of these major items, scheduled to occur at Coolmunda Dam, are outlined in Table 4.10 below.
+Details of major items, scheduled to occur at Coolmunda Dam, are outlined in Table 4.10 below.